jenting/longhorn/enhancements/20210525-async-pull-backups.md

 the browser default timeout value.
 Furthermore, some browser doesn't allow the user to change default timeout value like Google Chrome.

-After this enhancement, when the user's environment under the circumstances that the remote backup store has lots of backup volumes _or_ historical volume backups, and the latency between the longhorn manager to the remote backup store is high.
+After this enhancement, when the user's environment under the circumstances that the remote backup store has lots of backup volumes _or_ volume snapshot backups, and the latency between the longhorn manager to the remote backup store is high.
-Then if the user clicks the `Backup` on the GUI, the user can eventually list backup volumes _or_ list historical volume backups without timeout issue.
+Then if the user clicks the `Backup` on the GUI, the user can eventually list backup volumes _or_ list volume snapshot backups without timeout issue.

 #### Story 1